Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases

 In Fig.~\ref{fig:fig4}c, we show the defect counting following the interaction ramp-back.
 With faster ramps, $N_j$ roughly remains constant.
 For slow ramp-up times $t_r \gtrsim 10~$ms, the defect number gradually reduces, leading to improved phase coherence observed in Fig.~\ref{fig:fig4}b.
 With the longest $t_r\sim 1~$s, $N_j$ reduces by around fourfold compared with the defect number before the ramp.

 To qualitatively understand the observed rephasing behavior, we employ GPE simulations.
 We point out that, in an integrable 1D model, the phase slips generated in the attractive interaction regime convert to stable solitonic excitations regardless of the ramp-up time.
 Hence, $N_j$ must be conserved.
 The 2D simulations, on the other hand, exhibit qualitatively similar rephasing dynamics as in the experiment after transitioning into the repulsive regime.
-The simulated number of phase jumps is depicted in Fig.~\ref{fig:fig4}c, qualitatively reproducing the observed defect statistics except for long $t_r \gtrsim 100~$ms where we suspect that experimental imperfections such as finite heating could play a role to keep $N_j \gtrsim 1$.
+The simulated number of phase jumps is depicted in Fig.~\ref{fig:fig4}c, qualitatively reproducing the observed defect statistics except for long $t_r \gtrsim 100~$ms where atom losses primarily caused by three-body recombination become apparent; see SM for the atom loss analysis.

-It is crucial to emphasize the importance of the higher dimensionality in the rephasing dynamics, in line with observations such as those of~\cite{Becker_2013}.
+It is crucial to emphasize the role of the higher dimensionality in the rephasing dynamics.
 As the interaction increases during the ramp-up, the healing length decreases to several times smaller than the transverse oscillator length $l_y$ of the box trap.
-This allows solitonic excitations to convert into vortex dipoles~\cite{KIVSHAR2000117,Kevrekidis2015, tamura2023observation}, which can subsequently decay into sound waves via their collisions~\cite{kwon2021sound} and through drifting out from the gas~\cite{kanai2021true}, see also~\cite{SM} for sample events observed in the 2D GPE simulations.
+This allows solitonic excitations to convert into vortex dipoles~\cite{KIVSHAR2000117,Kevrekidis2015, tamura2023observation}, which can subsequently decay into sound waves via their collisions~\cite{kwon2021sound} and through drifting out from the gas~\cite{kanai2021true}, see also~SM for sample events observed in the 2D GPE simulations.
 We attribute the observed rephasing in Fig.~\ref{fig:fig4} to these mechanisms.
-They result in a power-law decay in defect counting, as it was shown experimentally in a quasi-2D geometry~\cite{kwon2014relaxation}.
-Indeed, our data hint towards an approximate power-law scaling in the narrow 2D geometry with an extracted exponent $\approx 0.22$ of detected phase jumps on ramp time $t_r$.
+Importantly, the rephasing is not restricted to quasi-1D systems but represents a generic feature of defect dynamics beyond one dimension, which is in line with observations of potential defect annihilation in the 1D-3D crossover regime~\cite{Becker_2013}.